Zesty Prime Rib Steak with Chimichurri Sauce

 The cast iron skillet - because it can do anything, anywhere:

-From stovetop to the oven, my food comes out perfectly nearly every time.
-I love to brown and sauté in cast iron, and then pop whatever I’m whipping up into the oven for final ‘polishing.’
+From stove top to the oven, my food comes out perfectly nearly every time.
+I love to brown and sautin cast iron, and then pop whatever I’m whipping up into the oven for final ‘polishing.’
 I’m never disappointed!

 The blender - because you can make any run-of-the-mill meal special:

-It takes less than a couple of minutes to blend a fantastic chimichurri or roasted red pepper sauce for a tasty bit of beef (that you seared and roasted in your cast iron skillet!)
-I don’t know about you, but I always need to have a good mayonnaise on hand, and I make my own in my blender a couple of times a week.
-It’s simple to make and once you get the hang of it, you’ll never have to worry about getting mayonnaise on your hands when trying to scrape out the last bits from the bottom of the jar (I hate that)!
+It takes less than a couple of minutes to blend a fantastic chimichurri or roasted red pepper sauce for a tasty bit of beef (that you seared and roasted in your cast iron skillet!).
+I do not know about you, but I always need to have a good mayonnaise on hand, and I make my own in my blender a couple of times a week.
+It is simple to make and once you get the hang of it, you will never have to worry about getting mayonnaise on your hands when trying to scrape out the last bits from the bottom of the jar!

 Below is a recipe to show you what I mean – arm yourself with your cast iron skillet in one hand and your blender in the other!